mackenzie4148/Titanic-example-data-analysis/README.md

 run the code and we could get the result as shown below:

-Statistics of a set of tickets of survivors in Titanic disaster： the mean is：91.99 the range is：504.28 the variance is：9964.24 the standard deviation is：99.82
+Statistics of a set of tickets of survivors in Titanic disaster：

+the mean is：91.99
+the range is：504.28
+the variance is：9964.24
+the standard deviation is：99.82

 Statistics of a set of tickets of victims in Titanic disaster： the mean is：65.98 the range is：263.0 the variance is：4260.61 the standard deviation is：65.27

-4. The result of the Current value of one ticket.py is:
+4. The result of the current value of one ticket.py is:

 delete abnormal value 56.5